South Korea, Japan, and US reaffirm commitment to North Korea's denuclearization

 U.S. Secretary of State Marco Rubio (center) poses for a photo with South Korean Foreign Minister Cho Hyun (far right) and Japanese Foreign Minister Iwaya Takeshi in New York on Sept.
 22, 2025.
 Yonhap

-SEOUL, September 23 (AJP) - The foreign ministers of South Korea, Japan, and the U.S on Monday reaffirmed their trilateral alliance during a meeting on the sidelines of the UN General Assembly in New York this week.
+SEOUL, September 23 (AJP) - The foreign ministers of South Korea, Japan, and the U.S. on Monday reiterated their commitment to the denuclearization of North Korea during a meeting on the sidelines of the UN General Assembly in New York, while stressing the importance of their trilateral alliance.

 Their talks came after North Korea the previous day hinted at possible talks with the U.S. if Washington drops its denuclearization demands and accepts the North's nuclear weapons program, emboldened by the reclusive country's deepening military ties with Russia in recent years, alongside its traditional ally, China.